11 May, 2023

 On the last point, such deal-breaker and dealmaker situations, or ‘moments of truth’, require particular attention in your product decisions and could be visually highlighted in your journey.
 In a meal delivery, the taste and temperature of the food are such a moment of truth that can spoil the whole experience with your otherwise fantastic service.

-Brand and product touchpoints: Here, you can list current and planned touchpoints with your brand and product, as well as.
+Here, you can list current and planned touchpoints with your brand and product, as well as.
 Whilst the touchpoints when using your product might be obvious, others early and late in the journey are probably less obvious to you but critical for the user experience and decision to use or return to your product.
 This is why it is worthwhile to include them in your map.
-Make sure your journey does not get outdated too soon, and don’t list one-off marketing campaigns or very detailed aspects of current workflows — just what you got in general so there is no major revision needed for a couple of years (unless there is a sudden shift in general user behavior or technology as we saw in 2020).
+Make sure your journey does not get outdated too soon, and don’t list one-off marketing campaigns or very detailed aspects of current workflows — just what you got in general so there is no major revision needed for a couple of years.

 The following example is for a fictional platform listing therapists for people in need of mental health support, helping them find, contact, schedule, and pay for therapy sessions.
 As you can see, the very long journey with recurring steps (repeated therapy sessions) is cut short to avoid repetition.